pawarbhushan08/NoteTakingKMP/README.md

 ## Code Structure and Architecture

-### OverviewThe app follows a Model-View-ViewModel (MVVM) architectural pattern.
+### Overview: The app follows a Model-View-ViewModel (MVVM) architectural pattern.
 This helps to separate concerns and improve code maintainability.

 ### Key Components